Bounds on charging power of open quantum batteries

-Having introduced the model of $OQB$ and a definition for power, we explain the bound in terms of thermodynamic concepts such as work and entropy production.
-To this aim, By taking the partial trace over the bath and charger in Eq. (\ref{e12}), the reduced dynamics of the $QB$ can be described by the following master equation \cite{n1}
+Having introduced the model of $OQB$ and a definition for power, we explain the bound in terms of thermodynamic arguments.
+To this aim, by taking the partial trace over the bath and charger in Eq. (\ref{e12}), the reduced dynamics of the $QB$ can be described by the following master equation \cite{n1}

 where the first term represents the unitary part of the dynamics.
-The term $ D[\rho(t)] $ represents the quantum dissipater which is defined as
+The term $ D[\rho(t)] $ represents the quantum dissipator which is defined as